 Insurance coverage for a reconstructed title car will also typically cost more.
 Rebuilt cars carry more of a risk and can be more expensive to repair.
 Be sure to shop around and compare quotes to find the best rate for your rebuilt car.

 Full Windshield Replacement

-In Massachusetts, insurers must offer you the option of adding full glass coverage to your policy.
+Insurers must offer you the option of adding full glass coverage to your policy.
 This policy add-on repairs your windshield without a deductible.
-Keep in mind that full glass insurance coverage costs extra.
+Keep in mind that full glass coverage costs extra.
 It would be a good idea for you if you feel your car’s at risk for windshield damage.

 You’ll likely need to file a claim following a car crash with reportable damage.
 This should be a simple and painless process.
 Like other states, Massachusetts gives you the right to protect yourself during the claim process.

 Insurance companies must settle your claim in a reasonable amount of time.
 The reasonable amount of time differs based on the type of claim.
 There is no specific time limit for insurers to follow when handling your claim.

 You may need to file an SR-22 form if you have a serious driving offense, such as a DUI.
 SR-22 forms ensure that you have the minimum required coverage on your policy.
 A court will usually be the one to order you to file an SR-22.
 Your insurer can file the form for you.
 Be aware that you’ll need to pay a minimal filing fee to your carrier.

 In many states, insurers may use your credit history as a rate factor in determining your premium.
 Massachusetts forbids the use of credit scores to decide how much you pay for coverage.
 They also may not use it to drop or deny your policy.